-Australian Government Department of Education and Training
+Australian Government Department of Education

-The key functions of The Department of Education and Training are:
+The key functions of the Department are:

 International cooperation in education and training

-• Manage Government–to–government education policy engagement
+- Manage government–to–government education policy engagement

-• Support for academic and institutional policy engagement and exchange
+- Support for academic and institutional policy engagement and exchange

 International education quality and regulation

-• Manage the Education Services for Overseas Students (ESOS) Act 2000 and associated legislative framework and activities.
+- Manage the Education Services for Overseas Students (ESOS) Act 2000 and associated legislative framework and activities

-• Support the implementation of Government policy in relation to the higher education, school, and vocational education and training sectors.
+- Support the implementation of government policy in relation to the higher education, school, and vocational education and training sectors

 International education research and information

-• Provide information on host country education policy.
+- Provide information on host country education policy

-• Liaise and engage with foreign government agencies on inbound and outbound scholarship opportunities
+- Liaise and engage with foreign government agencies on inbound and outbound scholarship opportunities

 - Coordinate with Department of Foreign Affairs and Trade to assist the Australian undergraduate students to study and undertake internship in the Asia Pacific region under the New Colombo Plan Initiative

-• Develop and provide information on regulatory requirements and Australian education issues to education agents
+- Develop and provide information on regulatory requirements and Australian education issues to education agents

-• Monitor provider obligations under the ESOS Act
+- Monitor provider obligations under the ESOS Act

-• Engage with other governments concerning overseas education agents
+- Engage with other governments concerning overseas education agents

-• Manage international qualifications recognition including educational and professional recognition information services and support
+- Manage international qualifications recognition including educational and professional recognition information services and support

 In Thailand, the Department also manages the Australian Government’s engagement with the South East Asian Ministers of Education Organisation (SEAMEO) and the Asia-Pacific Regional Office of UNESCO.

-Background to the Thai- Australia Education Relationship
+Background to the Thailand - Australia Education Relationship

 Cooperation in education, science, research and training is a central and significant aspect of the bilateral relationship between Australia and Thailand.
 The education

 The longstanding education and training relationship between Australia and Thailand, going back to the early days of the Colombo Plan scholarship program, was put onto a more formal basis initially in 1991, with the signing of the first Memorandum of Understanding (MOU) between the two countries on education.
 That MOU was signed between the then Department of Education, Employment, Training and Youth Affairs (DEETYA) and the then Thai Ministry of University Affairs and promoted and supported a program of information, staff and student exchanges, collaborative research and development, and institutional links including joint degree programs.